The local stew of Astorga not to be missed, staying to Foncebadon tonight and

 arrived late in the afternoon to see my fellow man, three guys sitting outside

+with desperate faces trying to figure out what to do next.
 Wow, I thought this could be an unexpected surprise, but they say there is a pension nearby with a single bed left.

 I quickly run to the place and guess what _ my bad number is 11.